 It is important to note that the unit of analysis in a household survey can either be an individual or household and the welfare measure can either be income or consumption/expenditure [28].

 In view of this, the unit of analysis used in this study was a household and the welfare measure was per capita expenditure.

 The purpose of undertaking the BIA in this study was to establish to which particular group benefits accrue and if these benefits are equitably and equally distributed.
-It must be noted however that a BIA has limitations since it does not take behaviour into account.
+In this regard, it must be noted however that a BIA has limitations since it does not take behaviour and other characteristics of a group into account.
 For example, the likely change in demand from households that would result from policy changes.